 Your Price: Ask Us

-Under the hood, is a 176-horsepower, 2.5-liter four-cylinder engine mated to a new six-speed automatic that is smoother and improves fuel economy.
-All-wheel drive is optional.
-The new RAV4 breaks 30 mpg on the highway, coming in at 24/31 mpg city/highway with front-wheel drive.
+Under the hood there is one engine option, a 176-horsepower, 2.5-liter four-cylinder engine mated to a six-speed automatic.
+Front-wheel drive is standard, with all-wheel drive optional.
+The RAV4 gets fuel economy competitive with its segment, coming in at 24/31 mpg city/highway with front-wheel drive.
 Equipping all-wheel drive drops each of those figures by two, respectively.

-Interior materials also got a serious upgrade in the redesign and the dash, center console, and instrument panel were restyled.
-The look is modern and less stodgy than other Toyota interiors, which is a welcome change.
-Standard features include a backup camera and a 6.1-inch touch-screen that houses the audio controls.
+Inside, the 2015 RAV4 offers good cargo room with 38.4 cubic feet behind the rear seats, which expands to 73.4 cubic feet of cargo room with the rear seats folded.
+Interior materials also got a serious upgrade; the redesign and the dash, center console, and instrument panel were restyled.
+Standard features include a 6.1-inch touch-screen that houses the audio controls and shows the picture from the rearview camera.
 Dual-zone automatic climate control, the Entune multimedia/voice-recognition system, navigation, heated front seats, and an 8-way power driver’s seat with memory are optional.